Color television: Canada

-Color broadcasts from the United States were available to Canadian population centers near the border since the mid-1950s.
-At the time that NTSC color broadcasting was officially introduced into Canada in 1966, less than one percent of Canadian households had a color television set.
-Color television in Canada was launched on the Canadian Broadcasting Corporation's (CBC) English language TV service on September 1, 1966.
-Private television broadcaster CTV also started color broadcasts in early September 1966.
+Colour broadcasts from the United States were available to Canadian population centres near the border from the mid-1950s.
+At the time that NTSC colour broadcasting was officially introduced into Canada in 1966, less than one percent of Canadian households had a colour television set.
+Colour television in Canada was launched on the Canadian Broadcasting Corporation's (CBC) English language TV service on 1 September 1966.
+Private television broadcaster CTV also started colour broadcasts in early September 1966.

-The CBC's French-language TV service, Radio-Canada, was broadcasting color programming for 15 hours a week in 1968.
-Full-time color transmissions started in 1974 on the CBC, with other private sector broadcasters in the country doing so by the end of the 1970s.
+The CBC's French-language service, Radio-Canada, was broadcasting colour programming on its television network for 15 hours a week in 1968.
+Full-time colour transmissions started in 1974 on the CBC, with other private sector broadcasters in the country doing so by the end of the 1970s.